 Sent Home to Die (Summary)

 Over the years, God has led Scott through many dark nights with the terminal illness of ALS.
-Traveling this path together hasdreamstime_9147169 taken us into Death’s Valley; a lonely and desolate place for any soul.
+Traveling this path together has taken us into Death’s Valley; a lonely and desolate place for any soul.
 In these shadowlands our footing at times has been unstable; the effort of each step has developed in us a deeper trust in God.
 In this barren land, we thirst, longing and desperately seeking for the refreshment of Living Water.
 In God’s unfailing compassion, He has made springs in our desert and has prepared a table in our wilderness.
 He is near; His Word revives and nourishes our souls.
 Exceeding great and precious promises are ours in Christ.
 Steadfastly we hold fast to our hope in the confession of our faith leaning upon our Beloved Savior for comfort.

 This journey has required us to go beyond outward religious observances, performance or preconceived interpretations defining the ways of God.
 He does not take pleasure in being limited by unbelief but will not be restrained if we seek Him earnestly.
 As I look back since Scott’s ALS diagnosis in 1997, I can testify of our Father’s equipping provisions and wondrous works as He has lovingly kept us in His care.
 His Word has become more relevant and alive to us.
 Yes, God has had mercy on His afflicted giving Scott and I confidence to rest in His love by faith.